-- Owner holding of 3% on ever bill which will be given after 3 months after project completion.
+- Owner holding of 3% on every bill, which will be given after 3 months after project completion.

 - The responsibility of Building Contractor till 3 months after project completion for Civil problems.

-- Final bill Settled to Civil contractor after measuring actual work done on site.
+- Final bill Settled to the Civil contractor after measuring actual work done on-site.

-- All disputes to be mutually settled in presence of a Neutral Qualified site Engineer.
+- All disputes to be mutually settled in the presence of a Neutral Qualified site Engineer.

 SAMPLE AGREEMENT BETWEEN OWNER AND BUILDING CONTRACTOR IN BANGALORE

-NOTE : This is just a Draft agreement copy, where we have considered a sample project so that one can analyse with costs and payment terms.
+NOTE: This is just a Draft agreement copy, where we have considered a sample project to analyse costs and payment terms.